 Company directors Al and Rich have nearly 30 years of guiding experience between them and have been climbing partners and friends since the early 90’s.
 They founded Alpine Guides together in 2004 and over the years have developed particular areas of expertise: Rich specialises in Alpine, ice and rock guiding year round, whilst Al is a dedicated skier in the winter time and directs many of our alpine training courses in the summer.
-This breadth of knowledge provides a sound base for all of our ski and mountain programs across all disciplines.
+This breadth of knowledge provides a sound base for all of our ski and climbing programs.

 All of our summer guiding team specialise in alpinism, trad rock and ice climbing; many also have a strong teaching and instructional background.
 This focus, knowledge and expertise allows us to offer high levels of instruction and guiding, delivered by people who are truly dedicated to the sport.

-When you contact us about a trip or a technical matter you will speak directly to a UIAGM guide (Rich or Al!).
-You will get specialist climbing specific advice from someone who has actually climbed the routes, used the equipment, or handled the logistics first hand.
+When you contact us about a trip or a technical matter you will speak directly to a UIAGM guide.
+You will get specialist climbing specific advice from someone who has actually climbed the routes, used the equipment, or knows the logistics first hand.

 Well Balanced Groups

 We all know that climbing in a group with similar fitness and experience is more enjoyable than when people have widely differing abilities.
-That’s why we make a big effort to advise people carefully and ask the right questions, in order to make sure that everyone has the right skills and fitness for each trip.
-We do this in order that you’ll have a good trip and hopefully we’ll see you again – but also because it’s safer for everyone and makes our time in the mountains more enjoyable!
+That’s why we make a big effort to advise people carefully and ask the right questions, in order to make sure that everyone has the right skills and fitness for each trip – making things as safe as can be, and also the best possible fun for you, and us!

 On teaching based courses, we are used to working with groups who have a broader range of experience and ability levels – so we tailor our courses accordingly.
 To ensure that everyone gets the most out of their time with us, we regularly differentiate teaching content and vary the challenges on the hill each day for individual course members.
 This allows stronger climbers to push themselves further and less experienced, or less confident, climbers to learn skills appropriate for their level and receive extra support when they need it.